What Is a Brand Kit? The Complete Guide for Startups and Small Businesses

 Markuva generates all seven components — strategy, voice, color, typography, logo system, personas, and guidelines — from a short business description.
 Your first kit is free.

-Common Brand Kit Mistakes (And How to Avoid Them)
+Start Free Brand KitCommon Brand Kit Mistakes (And How to Avoid Them)

-1. Confusing a logo for a brand kit.
+- Confusing a logo for a brand kit.
 The single most common mistake.
 A logo is one of seven components.
-Companies that stop at the logo discover within a year that they have nothing to hand to designers, no voice guide for copywriters, and no rationale for why colors and typefaces were chosen — at which point the rebrand becomes a full brand-kit build at higher cost than if the work had been done up front.
+Companies that stop at the logo discover within a year that they have nothing to hand designers, no voice guide for copywriters, and no rationale for why the colors and typefaces were chosen — at which point the rebrand becomes a full brand-kit build at higher cost than if the work had been done up front.

 When to Update Your Brand Kit